alaindanet/xStressorsStabBEFW/README.md

 The simulations were thus run in `Julia`, but the statistical analysis were done in `R`.

+The simulations are quite computationnally intense and takes several days to run on an HPC if using 20 cores.
+If using array jobs (using aroung 150 cores), the simulations should be completed within a day.

 # The steps and organisation

 ## The simulations